ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 When your module fails, help users understand what went wrong.
 If you are using the ``AnsibleModule`` common Python code, the ``failed`` element will be included for you automatically when you call ``fail_json``.
 For polite module failure behavior:

 * Include a key of ``failed`` along with a string explanation in ``msg``.
 If you don't do this, Ansible will use standard return codes: 0=success and non-zero=failure.
 * Don't raise a traceback (stacktrace).
-Ansible can deal with stacktraces and automatically converts anything unparseable into a failed result, but raising a stacktrace on module failure is not user-friendly.
+Ansible can deal with stacktraces and automatically converts anything unparsable into a failed result, but raising a stacktrace on module failure is not user-friendly.
 * Do not use ``sys.exit()``.
 Use ``fail_json()`` from the module object.

 Handling exceptions (bugs) gracefully